maxammann/blog/content/posts/2021-01-06-react-native-invert-scrollview.md

 Actually the idea is very simple.
 First you flip the `ScrollView`.
 Then you also flip the content of the `ScrollView`.
 That way the `ScrollView` is flipped and goes now in the opposite direction.
 The content is flipped twice and therefore looks like it is not flipped at all.

 Here is how to achieve this using a `ScrollView` instead of a `FlatList`.
-For a horizonal `ScrollView`:
+For a horizontal `ScrollView`:

 ```jsx